yassirat/risat/README.md

 ![image alt](./screenshot-01.png)

 Risat is my personal project, it's a website containing some different tools that we use every day.
-Tools such as todo list, notes, password generator and expense tracker.
+Tools such as todo list, notes and a password generator.

 ### This website is built with: